actblue/actblue_wordpress_plugin/actblue/readme.txt

 If you're having issues with the plugin, please log in with your WP.org account and open a ticket in the [plugin support forum](https://wordpress.org/support/plugin/actblue/).

 If you have a question about the ActBlue platform, visit our [support site](https://support.actblue.com/).
-If you're still stuck, don't hesitate to [send us an email](https://secure.actblue.com/contact).
+If you're still stuck, don't hesitate to [send us an email](mailto:integrations@actbluetech.com?subject=%5BWordPress.org%5D%20Support%20for%20ActBlue%20Plugin).

 == Screenshots ==

-1. Just paste your ActBlue form page link in the WordPress editor.
+1. Just paste your ActBlue form link in the WordPress editor.
 2. The link will automatically be replaced with the live form.

 == Changelog ==

-= 0.1.0 =
+= 1.0.0 =
 * Adds the ActBlue script to public-facing pages.
 * Adds the ActBlue oEmbed endpoint to the list of allowed providers.